bokkypoobah/TokenReportCrowdsaleContractAudit/code-review/Token.md

         return ledger.transfer(_from, _to, _value);
     }

-    function transferFrom(address _spender, address _from, address _to, uint _value) onlyToken returns (bool success) {
+    // BK Ok - Only token contract can execute this function function transferFrom(address _spender, address _from, address _to, uint _value) onlyToken returns (bool success) {
+        // BK Ok
         return ledger.transferFrom(_spender, _from, _to, _value);
     }